SayHelloGmbH/shb-query-no-results/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Provides a block wrapper for elements which should be displayed when there are no resutls found in a query loop block.
+Provides a block wrapper for elements which should be displayed when there are no results found in a query loop block.

 == Installation ==